Common relationship problems

 First love ending

-I love them but I’m not ‘in love’ with them anymore
+Loving someone but not being ‘in love’ with them

-If your relationship is in trouble, there are a few things you can try before going the whole hog and getting a counsellor:
+If your relationship is on the rocks, there are a few things you can do to try to resolve the conflicts before getting a counsellor involved.
+A few tips for avoiding arguments in future are:

 - Never have an important discussion or row after 9pm.
-The chances are that you’ll be tired or boozed, or both – you’ll solve your differences much better in the morning.
+Chances are that you’ll be tired or boozed, or both – you’ll solve your differences much better and much more coherently in the morning.

-- If the guy in the relationship feels he hates to open up emotionally, or isn’t good at talking, or feels he gets interrupted all the time, or shouted down, then it’s worth working to the 10-minute rule.
-This means that you sit down together to discuss things calmly and you each have ten minutes of uninterrupted talking time to put your case.
-Neither or you must interrupt or swear, or shout, or flounce out.
-You just talk when it’s your turn, and listen when it’s not.
+- If one person in the relationship is holding something back, isn’t good at talking, or feels they get interrupted all the time and/or shouted down, then it’s worth working to the 10-minute rule.
+This means that you sit down together to discuss things calmly.
+You each have ten minutes of uninterrupted talking time to put your case.
+During this time no one can interrupt, swear, shout, or leave.
+Essentially, you just talk when it’s your turn, and listen when it’s not.
 If you need another 10 minutes each, then have it.
-But agree before you start that you won’t let this discussion go on all night.
-Guys in particular hate the idea of an open-ended row that goes on and on.
-So agree that after, say, half an hour, you’ll go and get a pizza or something.
+Just make sure it doesn’t turn into one of those endless conversations where you’re both going around in circles.

 - Try to be pleasant and respectful to each other even if things aren’t going great.
-A smile and a thank you when appropriate keeps things civilized.
+A smile and a thank you when appropriate’ll help keep things civilised.

-Most therapists will tell you that couples tend to come for therapy as a last resort.
-And often they leave it so long before coming that at least one of the partners is past caring.
-So, do seriously consider therapy in time to do some good, especially if:
+Most therapists will tell you that couples who fight tend to come for therapy as a last resort.
+Unfortunately, this means that at least one of the partners is past caring.
+So, do seriously consider therapy while both of you are still invested in saving the relationship, especially if you’re facing less-than-common relationship problems, such as:

 - One of you is very insecure, clingy or jealous and this is ruining the relationship;